alamoalonso/econ_seminar_Bae_2024/README.md

 2. Preprocess and standardize the data
 3. Extract PCA and PLS factors
 4. Run forecasts for all series and horizons
-5. Compute RMSE relative to AR benchmark
+5. Compute RMSE and forecast comparison tests (DM/CW) - **optimized to compute forecasts only once**
+6. Generate Table 5 summaries (if category mapping provided)
-6. Save results to `outputs/[timestamp]/`
+7. Save results to `outputs/[timestamp]/`

 ### Running from R Console